Azure-Samples/azure-ml-federated-learning/docs/concepts/plan-your-fl-project.md

 ### Guidelines

-Any organization that hasn't done any federated training before will have to learn many aspects of the FL stack beyond ML itself: how to run a training in a federated fashion, how to run a training in alignment with legal or contractual obligations, how to properly and securely setup infrastructure, how to design an FL experiment, as well as how to use a cloud provide like Azure ML.
+Any organization that hasn't done any federated training before will have to learn many aspects of the FL stack beyond ML itself: how to run a training in a federated fashion, how to run a training in alignment with legal or contractual obligations, how to properly and securely setup infrastructure, how to design an FL experiment, as well as how to use a cloud provider like Azure ML.

 On this journey, a reasonable first goal is to understand the terms of the problem.
-A first step is for you or your team to provision a sandbox environment you can use to learn about FL, then run some hands-on examples and get a feel at the technology.
+A first step is for you or your team to provision a sandbox environment you can use to learn about FL, then run some hands-on examples and get a feel for the technology.
 During this phase, we recommend you to get used to both the scientific and the infrastructure aspects of FL.

 As a starter, we recommend you to go through our hands-on content:

-- Run our [quickstart](./quickstart.md), it takes 5-10 minutes, and shows off the entire stack.
+- run our [quickstart](./quickstart.md), it takes 5-10 minutes, and shows off the entire stack;
-- Run our [industry-relevant examples](./README.md#real-world-examples), they take 30-60 minutes, and show how to train FL models on real-world data, on samples.
+- run our [industry-relevant examples](./README.md#real-world-examples), they take 30-60 minutes, and show how to train FL models on real-world data, on samples.

-While doing so, there are key concepts that you'll want to observe at work during training.
+While doing so, there are key concepts that you'll want to observe at work during training:

-- the notion of orchestrator and silo, and in particular cloud resources are provisioned under what we call a "silo" (ex: see [the vnet silo](../provisioning/silo_vnet_newstorage.md)),
+- the notion of orchestrator and silo, and in particular which cloud resources are provisioned under what we call a "silo" (ex: see [the vnet silo](../provisioning/silo_vnet_newstorage.md)),
-- the notion of an Azure ML pipeline made on components, how the Azure ML SDK can be leveraged (ex: see [submit.py](../../examples/pipelines/fl_cross_silo_literal/submit.py)) to setup each training indepedently to run, some in silos, some in orchestrator,
+- the notion of an Azure ML pipeline made on components, how the Azure ML SDK can be leveraged (ex: see [submit.py](../../examples/pipelines/fl_cross_silo_literal/submit.py)) to set up each component to run independently (some in silos, some in orchestrator),
 - the different kinds of silos and how they are connected or not to the orchestrator (see our [provisioning guide](../provisioning/README.md) as a starting point), and how each of those is just interchangeable within an Azure ML workspace.

 ### :checkered_flag: Checkpoint

-As a checkpoint for this learning phase, there are a couple key questions you will want to answer for yourself and your organization:
+As a checkpoint for this learning phase, there are a couple key questions you will want to answer for yourself and your organization.

 - In your use case, what kind of silos would you need? internal or external? same tenant or different tenants or on-prem?
 - Where will the data be located? in the cloud? on-prem?